google/starthinker/tutorials/faq.md

 ---
 ### Is gSuite needed to deploy StarThinker?
-No, only the [Enterprise Deployment](deploy_enterprise.md), with multiple users, requires gSuite or a verified domain.
-StarThinker can also be deployed with [Data Scientist Deployment](deploy_scientist.md), with a single user, which will have the full UI but limited to a single authenticated user.
+No, but without it users logging in will have to click past a [verification warning](https://github.com/google/starthinker/raw/master/tutorials/images/dv360_feature_adoption.png).

 ---
 ### Worker jobs are timing out, what do I do?